 When running or debugging the project, it is possible the change it's root folder.
 By default it is the project root folder.
 The configuration can be an absolute or relative path (Example:

 The code editor and code analysis treats short open tags (

 <?) depending on the configuration.
 By default it is enabled when

 Language Level is

-Another way of setting the short open tags for the project is by editting the project file itself (
+The short open tag configuration can be forced by editting the PHP project file itself (